exmelendez/marctext-creator/README.md

 The U.S. national standard for dissemination of bibliographic data.
 Marc stands for *Machine Readable Cataloging* which is basically a set of digital formats for the description of items catalogued by libraries, such as books.

 ### Marc Visibility
-Officially a marc record ends in a file format of *.mrc* or *.marc* as a result it's contents cannot easily be viewed or modified.
-Software like MarcEdit3, MarcMakr/MarcBrkr and others allow you to convert, view or edit a marc record.
-At it's core, Marc records are primarily a set of specific character codes, spacing and formatting representative of an item or title.
-I compare marc to any other programming language like XML, CSS, HTML, etc.
+At it's core, Marc records are primarily a set of specific character codes, spacing and formatting representative of an item, book or title.
+I loosely compare marc to formatting and/or visualization progamming languages like XML, CSS, HTML, etc. Marc record files may end in a *.mrc* or a *.marc* format.

 #### Marc Sample code/text before conversion to marc format
 ```